NG La Banda

 No Te Compliques (1988)

-From the start the band was impressively polished; many members
+From the start Cortés and his band of merry men were impressively polished - many members

 (DBW)